 Infrastructures will be set up in individual countries to prevent and cure blindness.
-This means establishing a sufficient number of eye clinics and providing training of local specialists.
+This means establishing enough eye clinics and providing training of local specialists.

 CBMI does not work with the blind in New Zealand and their statues are geared towards the “poorest of the poor” in the developing world.
 There is a branch office in Auckland.

-There are 45 million blind people throughout the world, and 135 million with low vision.
-90 percent of all blind people live in developing countries.
+There are forty-five million blind people throughout the world, and 135 million with low vision.
+Ninety percent of all blind people live in developing countries.
 Every year, at least seven million people go blind.
 25 billion US dollars are spent annually by national economies because of blindness.

 Jubilee 2000 is a large and growing international campaign to achieve debt relief for developing countries.
 CBMI believe that debt leads to blindness and their aim is to draw attention between debt in developing countries and disability, including blindness.

 Ian Dally, New Zealand National Director, says any money donated for eye projects in the end supports 2020 projects as the aim of Vision 2020 is to wipe out avoidable and curable blindness.